Consumer edition active

 To diagnose West Nile virus, doctors may do blood tests for West Nile virus-specific antibodies.
 (Antibodies are proteins produced by the immune system to help defend the body against a particular attack.)

-If people have symptoms of meningitis, a spinal tap (lumbar puncture) is done to obtain a sample of cerebrospinal fluid for analysis.
+If people have symptoms of meningitis, a spinal tap (lumbar puncture) is done to obtain a sample of cerebrospinal fluid.
 (Cerebrospinal fluid is the fluid that flows through the tissues that cover the brain and spinal cord.)
 A sample of cerebrospinal fluid is sent to a laboratory to be tested for West Nile virus-specific antibodies.

 Doctors may use reverse transcriptase-polymerase chain reaction (RT-PCR) to make many copies of the virus's genetic material.
 This technique enables doctors to rapidly and accurately identify the virus.